joergkrause/nyaf/README.md

 * I want to use WebPack and other common tools.
 * I want to use standards, no weird CLI, no vendor lock in.
 * I want to use smart decorators for controlling stuff, not code within the component, for separation of concerns style.

+> All three base parts (library, form binding, store) together have less than 100 KB; 26 KB zipped in total.

 ## Approach